 Not only is Griffin the best player in Ohio State history, but some could argue he’s the best college football player of all time.

-During his time at Ohio State, he rushed for 5,177 yards and 25 touchdowns, but what sets him apart is he is the only player to ever win two Heisman Trophy awards.
-He won them in back-to-back years in 1974 and 1975.
+During his time at Ohio State, he rushed for 5,177 yards and 25 touchdowns; however, what sets him apart is that he is the only player to have ever won the Heisman Trophy award twice.
+He accomplished this impressive feat in back-to-back years in 1974 and 1975.

 Additionally, he was a two-time Walter Camp Award winner and a two-time unanimous All-American, among many other accolades.